Tobiy-30/git_practice/README.txt

-Hell, Daniel and welcome to Git and GitHub
+Hello, Daniel and welcome to Git and GitHub